TrevorLeeman/react-to-do/README.md

 ## How To Run

-Download the project and start a local server using `npm start`
+1. Download the project and install the necessary node modules using `npm install`
+2. Start a local server using `npm start`